doc4d/docs/docs/ViewPro/method-list.md

   |dataField|Text| table column's data field (to access the data context)| No
   |formatter|Text| table column's formatter | No
   |name|Text| table column's name | Yes

-  * If *tableColumns* is `empty`, `undefined` or `null`, *rangeObj* must be a cell range, otherwise the first cell of the range is used.

   * When the column count in *rangeObj* exceeds the number of columns in *tableColumns*, the table is filled with additional empty columns.

   * When the column count in *rangeObj* is inferior to the number of *tableColumns*, the table displays a number of columns that match the range's column count.

-If you pass a *source* and you don't pass a *tableColumn* option, the command generates columns automatically, and the table's column titles are defined as follows:
+If you pass a *source* but no *tableColumn* option, the command generates columns automatically.
+In this case, *rangeObj* must be a cell range.
+Otherwise, the first cell of the range is used.

+When generating columns automatically, the following rules apply:

 * If the data passed to the command is a collection of objects, the attribute names are used as column titles.
 For example: